vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 <aside>
 🚨 One danger of VTP:
-Connecting an old Switch with higher Revision Number to Mạng (and if the VTP Domain Name matches), all SWITCHES in Domain will synchronize their VLAN dBase to Switch
+Connecting an old Switch with higher Revision Number to Network (and if the VTP Domain Name matches), all SWITCHES in Domain will synchronize their VLAN dBase to Switch

 </aside>